COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ### 2.5 Enumeration ranges

+Values of the `_enumeration.range` attribute should be expressed in a format that best reflects the content type of the defining item.
+That is, numeric range limits of data items with the `Integer` content type should be formatted as integers while data items with the `Real` content type should be formatted as floating-point real numbers.
+Additional formatting rules for enumeration ranges are provided in Section 2.5.1 and Section 2.5.2.

 #### 2.5.1 Integer ranges

-Numeric range limits of `Integer` data items should be expressed as integer numbers.
+Numeric range limits of data items with the `Integer` content type should be expressed as integers that:
-These integer numbers:
-1. Should not include non-significant leading zeros, e.g. '7' instead of '007'.
+1. Do not include non-significant leading zeros, e.g. '7' instead of '007'.
-2. Should not include a fractional part, e.g. '1' instead of '1.0'.
+2. Do not include a fractional part, e.g. '1' instead of '1.0'.
-3. Should not include a trailing decimal separator, e.g. '2' instead of '2.'.
+3. Do not include a trailing decimal separator, e.g. '2' instead of '2.'.
-4. Should not include the '+' symbol, e.g. '42' instead '+42'.
+4. Do not include the '+' symbol, e.g. '42' instead '+42'.
-5. Should not include a signed zero, e.g. '0' instead of '+0' or '-0'.
+5. Do not include a signed zero, e.g. '0' instead of '+0' or '-0'.

 The following regular expression may be used to check if a limit number adheres to the formatting rules:
 ```